r-three/git-theta/README.md

 failing.
 When this happens you will see that the source file has been reformatted and is ready to be re-added to the index.
 Running `git commit` again should result in all the hooks passing and the commit actually happening.

+## Add support for new checkpoint types

+We support new plug ins via plug-ins.
+Third-party users do this by writing small installable packages that define and register a new checkpoint type.

+For first part development, instead of writing an external plugin, write the new checkpoint handler and add it to the `entry_points` dict of `setup.py`, you don't need to make your own package.